Generate. Compose. Test. Optimise. Ship.

 Brief: “A cultural research team that delivers platform trend intelligence and brand activation ideas for a given client and market.”

 Generated: 7 agents.
 Full production system prompts.
 JSON handoff contracts.
 Error recovery.
-Self-verification. ~1 minute.
+Self-verification.
+About a minute.

 Orchestrator